 - Once the settlement form has been signed, it is forwarded to the academic affairs office to be kept for five years.
 If this proves to be a second violation of the academic integrity policy, an academic dean will convene a disciplinary hearing of the URC.

-Note: Once an academic integrity charge has been initiated against a student, he or she may not withdraw from the course in question.
+Note: Once an academic integrity charge has been initiated against a student, he or she may not withdraw from the course in question unless the charge is dropped by the faculty member or the student is found to be not responsible through a hearing or an appeal.
 A hold is placed on the student’s transcript until the charge has been settled.

 - Penalties for Academic Dishonesty

 Students who have violated the academic integrity policy are penalized more severely than students who have simply not turned in an assignment.
 While the degree of penalty varies according to the judgment of the instructor, a first offense is usually penalized in three ways:

 the settlement form itself, which when signed is filed in the academic affairs office;

 a grade of zero on the relevant assignment; and